t-ewing/portfolio/index.md

 This page showcases a selection of projects I have worked on, demonstrating my skillsets across **Audio**, **Acoustics**, **DSP**, and **Embedded Engineering**.

-If you would like to contact me or discuss any of these projects in more detail, please reach out using:
+If you would like to contact me or discuss any of these projects in more detail, you can do so using my:

 **Email:** thomasewing2000@gmail.com